Thoughtscript/hosted_card_vault/README.md

 Just another hosted static site.
 (But this time to help group and display my very modest foray into the world of **Graded** and **Vaulted** TCG's and CCG's!)

-It's a *personal* site *only* (intended to practice some e-commerce, UI/UX, and basic web dev - basically where I got [my start](https://www.nytimes.com/2016/02/21/jobs/building-a-better-bidding-war.html) before getting into digital banking/finance)!
+It's a *personal* site *only* (non-commercial, intended to practice some e-commerce, UI/UX, and basic web dev - basically where I got [my start](https://www.nytimes.com/2016/02/21/jobs/building-a-better-bidding-war.html) before getting into digital banking/finance)!

 > *It's like having office desk photos ... of TRADING CARDS!!!*